 Tayrona, on the Eastern Caribbean Coast, is the most famous national park in Colombia.
 Colombians, Europeans, Americans… Everybody wants to add it to their itinerary in Colombia.

 It is easy to understand how Tayrona became so famous among the traveling community.

-- Easy to access from Santa Marta
+- It is easily accessible from Santa Marta

-- You don’t need a guide to visit it
+- You don’t need a guide to visit it.

 - You can sleep in the park

 - The trails are clean, pleasant, and of easy to medium level depending on the itinerary.

 - There are long white sandy beaches with large palm trees.

 - The mixture of mountains, jungle, and sea is fascinating.